andrewt3000/MachineLearning/README.md

 ReLu activation is typically the activation function used in state of the art convolutioanal neural nets for image classification.

+###Traing a network
+Training data - input and labeled output used as examples.
+Data is typically split into training data, cross validation data and test data.

+Training a network - minimize a cost function.
+Use backpropagation and gradient descent to adjust weights to make model more accurate.

 Cost Function, aka error function or loss function - measures how inaccurate a model is.
 Training a model minimizes the cost function.
 Sum of squared errors is a common cost function for regression.
 Cross entropy (aka log loss or logistic loss) is a common cost function for binary classification.

-Training data - input and labeled output used as examples.
-Data is typically split into training data, cross validation data and test data.

-Training a network - minimize a cost function.
-Use backpropagation and gradient descent to adjust weights to make model more accurate.

 Backpropagation - computes the gradient of the loss function with respect to the weights in the network.